Social Media Impact Study

 The survey asked 2 similar questions separated by time of day: Aside from activities such as showering, bathing, brushing teeth, etc. what’s the first thing you do in the morning after waking up and the last thing you do before going to sleep at night?
 While the morning saw over 50% responding with social media use and a nearly even split between checking email and reading, the evening saw a different set of data.

-Social media usage before bed climbed to over 75% before bed, leaving a race between reading, checking email and watching tv for the second place spot.
+Social media usage before bed climbed to over 75% before bed, leaving a race between reading, checking email, and watching tv for the second place spot.

 PRO TIP: If you are new to the digital marketing game and are working on a very limited budget, you might want to consider day-parting your social media campaigns to only run during the evening hours.
-This way, you’ll hit a captive audience and really focus your spend.
+This way, you’ll hit a captive audience and really focus your spending.

 Social Media Interaction: Family vs. Business

-Next in our study, I was looking to see the difference in importance between social media use for typical friend/family interactions versus those interactions with businesses.
+Next, in our study, I was looking to see the difference in importance between social media use for typical friend/family interactions versus those interactions with businesses.
 Interestingly enough, these 2 questions both collected 50% responses for “somewhat important.”
 I consider this to be an indifferent response.
 When I run this survey again, I’ll add more options to respond to these questions.
 With that said, here’s the data:

 With the middle responses being the same, let’s look at the split for the other 2 available responses.
 Concerning interactions with family and friends, 37% of respondents found that using social media was very important.
-We allowed for open-ended responses on this question and found that those who found this interaction as very important used social media to connect with families out of state and the country.
+We allowed for open-ended responses to this question and found that those who found this interaction as very important used social media to connect with families out of state and in the country.

 When reviewing the data from social media business interactions, we see that the balance tips in the opposite direction towards the not important at all response.
 While this 29% is a bit disheartening, it’s equally significant because there’s a remaining 71% of consumers who feel that social media is important for interacting with businesses.
-For those 71% who responded as social media being important, they had this to say:
+For that 71% who responded as social media being important, they had this to say: